SAR-mango/SAR-mango/README.md

 ## About Me
 Hi!
-I am an Electrical Engineering student at UCSB.
-I enjoy projects involving embedded hardware, power electronics, lasers, and RC drones and planes.
+I'm an Electrical Engineering student at UCSB, and I enjoy projects involving power electronics, embedded hardware/software, lasers, and RC drones and planes.
+Below are descriptions of some of my projects, but feel free to check out my repositories for more details.
+If you find anything interesting or have any questions/comments, contact me! esampat@ucsb.edu

 ## Projects